vlitzke/kitchenflies/DNAseq/5_readGroups/README.md

 # Add Read Group Tags

-picard add read group tags – unsure of what information is used as input for some of the arguments..

-Assigns all the reads in a file to a single new read-group.
-Summary
-Many tools (Picard and GATK for example) require or assume the presence of at least one RG tag, defining a "read-group" to which each read can be assigned (as specified in the RG tag in the SAM record).
-This tool enables the user to assign all the reads in the #INPUT to a single new read-group.
-For more information about read-groups, see the GATK Dictionary entry.
-This tool accepts as INPUT BAM and SAM files or URLs from the Global Alliance for Genomics and Health (GA4GH).
-Usage example:
+We used Picards AddorReplaceReadGroups to assign all the reads in a file with a tag to a single new read-group[^1].
+Some other functions in Picard and GATK require the presence of at least one RG tag.
+This tool is kind of picky and for some of the fields you can actually just make some stuff up (otherwise the tool won't run).

+After an extensive internet search it seems there is no consensus for a formal definition of what a 'read group' is, but Caetano-Anolles[^2] states that it refers to a set of reads generated from a single run from a sequencing instrument (a single library prep from one sample run on a single flow cell lane - all reads from this lane belong to the same read group, a separate read group would be if a subset of reads from a different library run on that lane).

+Read groups are identified in the SAM/BAM file by a number of tags which help differentiate samples and several technical features that are associated with artifacts.
+Using this information, we can mitigate the effects of those artifacts during the duplicate marking and base recalibration steps.

+To see read group information for a BAM file, use the following command: `samtools view -H sample.bam | grep '^@RG'`

 ```
 picard AddOrReplaceReadGroups \